-This discussion and analysis of the financial performance of Florida Foundation Seed Producers, Inc. (the Corporation) provides an overview of the Corporation's financial activities for the fiscal year ended June 30, 2019.
+This discussion and analysis of the financial performance of Florida Foundation Seed Producers, Inc. (the Corporation) provides an overview of the Corporation's financial activities for the fiscal years ended June 30, 2020 and 2019.
 Please read it in conjunction with the Corporation's financial statements, which follow this section.